 (2) UTSA recently built a new downtown campus in downtown San Antonio, analogous to ASU's new downtown campus in downtown Phoenix.

-(3) UTHSC (University of Texas Health Sciences Center) has a location in San Antonio, analogous to the joint UA - ASU Health Sciences Center that is located in Phoenix.
+(3) UTHSC (University of Texas Health Sciences Center) has a location in San Antonio; similiarly, the University of Arizona Health Sciences Center has a location in Phoenix.

-(4) The distances between ASU Tempe and its satellite campuses (West & Polytechnic) are approximately the same as the distance between UTSA and Texas A&M - San Antonio.
+(4) The 25 to 30 mile distance between ASU Tempe and its branch campuses (ASU West and Polytechnic) is about the same as the distance between UTSA and Texas A&M - San Antonio.

-(6) PSU and AzTech would each be a conversion of an existing university branch campus (ASU West & Polytechnic), whereas Texas A&M - San Antonio is being built from scratch.
+(6) PSU and AzTech are conversions of existing university branch campuses (ASU West & Polytechnic), whereas Texas A&M - San Antonio and UNT at Dallas are built from scratch.

-(7) Phoenix is now the 5th largest city in America whereas San Antonio is the 7th largest.
+(8) Phoenix is the 6th largest city whereas San Antonio & Dallas are the 7th & 9th largest.

 Notice the many similarities between Phoenix and San Antonio as mentioned above?
-PSU and AzTech would both seem to have a more substantial impact for Greater Phoenix than Texas A&M - San Antonio will for Greater San Antonio.
+PSU and AzTech will result in a stronger impact for Greater Phoenix and the State of Arizona.

 Responses to Some Frequently Asked Questions and Concerns

-Do you (author) have something personal to gain from this proposal?
+Do I (author) have something personal to gain from this proposal?

 No, there is nothing of value (financially or politically) for me to gain as I am neither a lobbyist nor an employee of any university or municipality.
-Rather, I am a concerned Arizona resident and an ASU graduate student who is interested in promoting increased access, competition, and accountability to public university education for all Arizonans.
+Rather, I am a concerned Arizona resident and a recent graduate of ASU who is interested in promoting increased access, competition, and accountability to a public university education for many more Arizonans.
+I already shared this proposal with ASU, ABOR, and the Arizona Legislature.

 How is this different than ABOR's 2004-2005 proposal to separate ASU West?

-What about the money to pay for this restructuring?
+What about the money and costs necessary for this restructuring?

 What is the effect of the growing population?

 As the population rates of Greater Phoenix and Greater Arizona continue to increase, the existing higher education infrastructure of 3 public universities remains insufficient even for the current population size.
-PSU and AzTech (along with the AZ community colleges) provide the physical space and capacity to educate tens of thousands of undergraduate students at a lower per unit cost and at a higher student success rate while permitting the very heavy research universities (ASU and UA) to issue enrollment caps to control their excessive costs and student overcrowding.
-For example, ASU recently capped new student enrollments last March due to a lack of state funding for its higher per-student costs.
+PSU and AzTech (along with the AZ community colleges) provide the physical space and capacity to educate tens of thousands of undergraduate students at a lower per unit cost while permitting the heavy research universities (ASU and UA) to limit enrollments by issuing enrollment caps to further control their excessive costs and student overcrowding.
+For example, ASU recently capped new student enrollments in March 2009 due to a lack of state funding for its higher per-student costs.
+PSU, AzTech, and NAU emphasize undergraduate access and can serve as a pipeline for Arizona residents to pursue their graduate/doctoral studies at a heavy research university in-state (ASU or UA).

 Does this separation result in low-quality institutions?

 Absolutely not!
-The curriculum and faculty at PSU and AzTech shall promote academic excellence and increased access to undergraduate education.
-Although their rankings will not equal the national reputations of ASU and UA, neither does NAU and yet NAU is still considered a quality university.
-And, the presidents of PSU and AzTech (along with ASU, NAU, & UA) would each report directly to ABOR, thereby ensuring parity, quality control, and legitimacy for PSU and AzTech.
-Also, if a significant percentage of Arizonans perceive four-year degrees from a community college as "reputable", then it is reasonable to assume that many more Arizonans would perceive four-year degrees from PSU as "more reputable".
+The curriculum and faculty at PSU and AzTech will each promote academic excellence and increased access to an undergraduate education.
+Although their rankings will not equal the national reputations of ASU & UA, neither does NAU and yet NAU is still considered a quality university.
+And, the presidents of PSU and AzTech (along with ASU, NAU, UA) would each report directly to ABOR, thereby ensuring parity, quality control, and legitimacy for all AZ universities.
+If many Arizonans perceive four-year degrees from community colleges as being "reputable", then it is reasonable to assume that significantly more Arizonans would perceive four-year degrees from PSU as being "highly reputable."
+Likewise, most people would rank PSU "more highly" than many for-profit universities.

-PSU and AzTech are academic universities, not vocational institutes.
-They would promote student success in public higher education for more Arizonans, especially among its under-served and under-prepared populations.
-For example, PSU (as an instructional university) would embrace a stronger teaching emphasis, which allows many more students to thrive in such a stronger learning environment who might not otherwise do so while at a very heavy research university (ASU & UA).
-Likewise, AzTech (with its polytechnic focus) would offer students a stronger applied problem solving approach to learning compared to ASU & UA.
-Thus, PSU and AzTech can increase the graduation rates in the Arizona University System.
+PSU and AzTech shall each promote student success to a public university education for additional Arizonans, especially among its under-served and non-competitive student populations.
+For example, PSU (as an instructional university) would embrace a stronger teaching emphasis, which allows many students who might otherwise have difficulty when attending a heavy research university (ASU and UA) to thrive in such a stronger learning environment.
+Likewise, AzTech (as a polytechnic) would offer students a stronger applied problem solving approach to learning compared to ASU and UA.
+PSU and AzTech will then increase the enrollment, retention, and graduation rates for the Arizona University System.

 Isn't this just creating additional burreacracies?

-Not exactly, because the campuses would become free-standing universities under local control (via coordination through ABOR) instead of following the decision-making from a central university (ASU).
+Not exactly, because these campuses become free-standing state universities under local control (via coordination through ABOR) instead of following the decision-making from a central university (ASU).
 Arizona already has too few public universities for its population size; thus, this restructuring plan presents an opportunity to close the gap in the number of available public universities while saving the West & Polytechnic campuses from collapse.
-This is similar to a very large city having more than one high school or community college.
+This is analogous to a large county having multiple high schools and community colleges, including Maricopa County's 10 community colleges each having its own administration and accreditation.
+A centralized administration does not guarantee efficiency since it can still use multiple layers.
+Some critics accuse ASU and UA of having "administrative bloat."

-Greater Phoenix's large population size and the conversion of existing university branch campuses provide the necessary cost-effectiveness for operating more than one public university.
-Remember, each university shall have a different cost structure.
-For example, the corresponding administrative expenses at PSU and AzTech shall each be lower than ASU.
-It may also be expected that ASU Tempe would further reduce the expenses from its centralized administrative structure, thereby reducing its own burreacracy.
-In addition, new academic programs and services at PSU and AzTech could be phased in over time.
+Greater Phoenix's large population size and the conversion of existing university branch campuses then provide the necessary cost-effectiveness for operating additional public universities, especially if each university has a different cost structure.
+For example, the corresponding senior administrative expenses at PSU and AzTech would each be less than ASU and UA and are partially offset by spreading those costs across tens of thousands of students at PSU and AzTech along with the savings from educating not too many students at the higher cost ASU and UA.
+In addition, ASU and UA can reduce expenses and layers from their own centralized administrations, thereby reducing their existing burreacracies.
+And, new administrative services at PSU and AzTech could be phased in over time, as needed.

 What about the role of the community colleges?